lmy1229/Gossip-python/readme.md

 ##### 4.1 P2P architecture

-The P2P architecuture is the fundation of the project that provides p2p connection and message transmission between nodes.
+The P2P architecture is the foundation of the project that provides p2p connection and message transmission between nodes.
 The architecture is shown in the following picture

 ![](./resource/p2p_arch.png)